 1) Start with a short annual walkthrough

 Once each spring and fall, walk the property with a notepad: roof, eaves, grading, exterior caulking, foundation, attic, plumbing under sinks, GFCIs/AFCIs, sump pump, and shut-off valves.
-Small issues found early are cheap; late discoveries aren’t.
+Minor issues found early are cheap; late discoveries aren’t.

 2) Build a 1%–2% maintenance reserve